How much do you need to save for closing costs?

 - Attorney, escrow and closing fees

-Saving on outside agency fees Comparison shopping can help you save.
+How to save on outside agency fees: Comparison shopping can help.
 Get multiple bids from as many of the different professionals as you can—inspectors, surveyors, attorneys and title insurance agents.
 Your top picks may be willing to negotiate their charges if you can show that their competitors’ prices are lower.

 - Homeowners insurance